Yoga for sciatica: Complete Yoga Therapy for Sciatica

 4) Bring your awareness back to the body and gently release the posture.

-Matsya Kridasana (Flapping fish pose)
+Matsya Kridasana (Flapping Fish Pose)

 Rest in Matsya kridasana with the affected leg drawn up to the chest.
 This relieves tension upon the damaged nerve roots and provides relief.

-How to do Matsya Kridasana (Flapping fish pose)?
+How to do Matsya Kridasana (Flapping Fish Pose)?

 Instructions: